whage/docker-presentation/slides/docker.md

 ---

-Background on containers - Linux concepts
+Background on containers

+- Docker containers are based on Linux concepts
-- a process is an executing instance of a program
+- processes: an executing instance of a program
 - namespaces: a Linux kernel feature - isolation for processes
 	- namespace types: mount, network, uid and a few others
 	- at startup: a single namespace of each type, used by all processes